viveknair6915/Automation/README.md

 ## 💡 Additional Notes

 - The code is modular, clear, and easy to extend for more flows or data-driven testing.
-- All selectors and waits are robust against UI changes and common web automation issues (ads, overlays, etc.).
-- The project is ready for review and further enhancement as needed.

----

-**For any questions or further improvements, please contact the repository maintainer.**